Wine Belly: What Is It and How Do I Get Rid of It?

 9 min read

 Quick, what word goes with “belly” if we’re talking about the effects of alcohol?
-For most of us, “beer belly” is probably what comes to mind.
-But did you know that your beloved glass of Chardonnay or Cabernet could also be contributing to an ever-growing waistline?
+For most of us, “beer belly!” is probably our automatic response.
+But did you know that your beloved glass of chardonnay or cabernet could also be contributing to an ever-growing waistline?
+We aren’t talking about a “beer belly” — women and men who drink wine might get a “wine belly” instead.
 The “wine belly” — sometimes humorously called a “grape gut” — isn't just an urban legend: it's rooted in science.
+Let’s talk about what it is and how to get rid of wine belly fat.

 Meet the Wine Belly

+Does drinking alcohol cause belly fat?
 The term “wine belly” typically refers to the belly fat that some people accumulate after regularly consuming wine or other types of alcohol.
-While the name might suggest that this phenomenon is exclusive to wine drinkers, it actually applies to anyone who frequently drinks alcohol.
-And yes, even your beloved craft beers or sophisticated cocktails can lead to the same result.
+While the name might suggest that this phenomenon is exclusive to wine drinkers, it actually applies to anyone who drinks frequently.
+And yes, even your beloved craft beers or sophisticated cocktails can lead to the same result of alcohol belly.
 So in the end, the wine belly and the beer belly are both essentially “booze bellies” under different names.
+But we want to know how to lose alcohol belly.

 Belly Fat Facts

 But what exactly is belly fat?
+And what does an alcohol belly look like?
 In scientific terms, belly fat is so-called visceral fat located deep inside your abdomen, surrounding your organs.
 It's different from subcutaneous fat, which is just under the skin and can be pinched.
 The bad news?
 Visceral fat is associated with an increased risk of health issues like heart disease, type 2 diabetes, and certain types of cancer.

 Why does alcohol, especially wine, contribute to this belly fat?
+And how does wine make you gain weight?
 The answer lies in how the body processes alcohol.
-When we sip our favorite Merlot or Cabernet Sauvignon, our bodies prioritize metabolizing the alcohol first, before anything else.
+When we sip our favorite merlot or cabernet sauvignon, our bodies prioritize metabolizing the alcohol first, before anything else.
 Why?
-Because the body perceives alcohol as a toxin and wants to eliminate it ASAP, pushing other metabolic processes to the sidelines.
+Because the body perceives alcohol as a toxin and wants to eliminate it ASAP, other metabolic processes are pushed to the sidelines.
 The downside of this biological rush is that the other calories we consume end up being stored as fat instead of being burned for energy.
+This is what contributes to the alcohol belly fat that many of us may want to lose.

 Sneaky Calories

+Does wine cause weight gain?
+It definitely can be a factor, and we can start by looking at its calories.
 Now, you might argue that wine doesn't have that many calories.
-While it's true that wine isn't calorically dense like fast food, it's easy to overlook how much you're drinking.
+While it's true that wine isn't calorically dense like fast food, it's easy to overlook how much we’re drinking.
 An average glass of wine holds about 120-150 calories, with some reaching up to 200 calories.
-So sure, we’re not talking the levels of an entire pizza or box of donuts here, but if you're drinking multiple glasses a day, those calories can add up quickly.
+So sure, we’re not talking the levels of an entire pizza or box of donuts here, but if we’re drinking multiple glasses a day, those calories can add up quickly.

 It's not just the calories from alcohol — wine also contains residual sugars that can add to your caloric intake.
 And let's not forget the late-night cheese platter that often accompanies wine and adds an extra calorie punch: alcohol tends to stimulate our appetite, which causes us to consume more calories than we would sober and leads to weight gain.